GoogleChrome/web.dev/src/site/content/en/fast/chrome-ux-report-data-studio-dashboard/index.md

 This shows you all of the fields that are included: each effective connection type, each form factor, the month of the dataset release, the distribution of performance for each metric, and of course the name of the origin.
-There's nothing you need to do or change on this page, just click "Create Report" to continue.
+There's nothing you need to do or change on this page, just click **Create Report** to continue.

 <img class="w-screenshot" src="./dash_schema.png" alt="CrUX Dashboard schema">